clarkbw/fetch-community-topics/README.md

         slug: 'github-packages/43'
 ```

-And you'll be given output into the `topics` object.
+And you'll be given an array of objects as output into the `topics` object.

 ```json
 [